To receive occasional news and updates about this program, please Click Here.

-Open To: Early and Mid-Career Stage Directors
+Open To: Early-Career Stage Directors;

 1) PROFESSIONALS WEEK

-2) REGATHERING WEEKEND/MASTER DIRECTING RETREAT
+2) DIRECTING INTENSIVE

 The Drama League does not and shall not discriminate, and will take affirmative actions to ensure against discrimination, on the basis of race, color, religion, creed, gender identity, gender expression, age, national origin, ancestry, disability, marital status, sexual orientation, or military status, in any of its activities or operations.
 These activities include, but are not limited to, the selection of fellowship and residency artists; selection of staff, artists, partners, volunteers, subcontractors, vendors and clients; and provision of services.

 "The Drama League took a risk and gave me an opportunity no one else would - they produced a play I directed in the heart of New York City and invited everyone to see it.
-Every professional opportunity I've had since is the resulte of that chance they took on someone unknown and untested.
+Every professional opportunity I've had since is the result of that chance they took on someone unknown and untested.
 I will always be eternally grateful to The Drama League for their belief in me and for the continued nurturing that has endured over the years."

 - Mark Brokaw, 1986 Drama League New York Fellow, Director of the Broadway revival of Rodgers and Hammerstein's Cinderella